-The cost is too high, compared to just adding more generating capacity, to the point where it won't be a long-term solution.
+The cost is too high, compared with just adding more generating capacity, to the point where it won't be a long-term solution.

 The problem comes from an insurmountable issue.
 The lithium-ion batteries that Tesla and other companies are using will always be several times more expensive than the cost of simply producing more energy.

 It's a matter of basic chemistry.
 Lithium-ion batteries lose capacity over time, and efficiency falls off dramatically over a few decades.

 As a result, the cost of using ordinary batteries for utility-scale storage bottoms out at around $0.30 per kilowatt-hour (kWh).
 They price themselves out of the market by tripling the total cost of the power stored.

 Vanadium flow batteries are nonflammable, compact, can remain uncharged for long periods of time, discharge 100% of the stored energy, and won't degrade for more than 20 years.

 And as a result of their unique properties, vanadium flow batteries reduce the cost of power storage to about $0.05 per kWh.

 In short, they solve almost all the problems that lithium presents for grid-scale power storage.

 To put that into perspective, that's on par with the $0.04 to $0.06 per kWh that the Department of Energy (DOE) estimates as the midrange for new U.S. solar power plants.

 The combined cost of generation and storage for solar power and vanadium batteries is lower than many coal and natural gas power plants that operate today.